tonyguolei/projet_dac/README.md

 Resource: javax.sql.ConnectionPoolDataSource
 Database driver: MySQL
 ```
-* You need to change properties such as:
+* You need to change some properties as below:
 ```
 URL and url: jdbc:mysql://localhost:3306/dac
 ServerName: localhost